-The objective of a pre-algebra course is to serve as a transition from arithmetic to algebra.
-Students will build upon skills learned in arithmetic and begin to learn algebraic concepts.
-Guided by the instructor, students will develop fluency in working with rational numbers and integers; explore relationships between fractions, decimals, and percents; and develop competency in algebraic expressions, linear equations, polynomials, and inequalities.
-Course content will also include problem-solving, geometry, data analysis and prediction, and graphing.
-Students will explore connections between math and everyday applications through problem-solving and hands-on activities.
-Students will be required to demonstrate understanding through oral discussions and written explanations, and by working problems numerically.
+The objective of a Pre-Algebra course is to serve as a transition from arithmetic to algebra.
+Stu-dents will build upon skills learned in arithmetic and begin to learn algebraic concepts.
+Students will develop fluency in operations with rational numbers and integers, and laws of exponents; explore percent problems and proportional reasoning; and develop competency in algebraic expressions, linear equations, inequalities, and basic geometry concepts.
+Students will develop and practice problem solving skills by working challenging problems, including competition level problems.
+Students will delve into the history of Algebra and participate in philosophical discussions of the course content.

 Classes involve Socratic discussions, interactive lectures, interactive computer activities, peer problem presentations, collaborative group assignments, competitions, and games.
 The content of the course extends beyond the book.
 Throughout the course, we begin lessons with a study of math as a subject.
 We learn about the history of math and the people who discovered the methods we are studying.
 We discuss how early mathematicians were led to developing the concepts, and why they are relevant to us.
 We study math the way the first mathematicians did; studying some of the same problems and reconstructing their methods in uncovering mathematical truths.
 With this framework in place, now having discovered the truth, we turn our attention to practicing the truth.
 We work examples and problems which help us deepen our understanding of the concept.
 Lastly, we learn how to use math; how to use and recognize it in real-life applications, how to use the concept to extend our understanding to new math concepts, or use the concept to extend our knowledge in other fields.